-The US government has recently made financial reporting requirements harder for many US citizens and residents throughout the world.
-Just when many will have become familiar with FBAR (Foreign Bank Account Reporting), the Foreign Account Tax Compliance Act (FATCA) introduced new, and largely parallel, reporting requirements.
-The FATCA reporting requirements carry their own set of penalties and are filed with the tax return rather than separately.
+In 2010 the US government made financial reporting requirements even harder for many US citizens and residents throughout the world, with the introduction of the Foreign Account Tax Compliance Act (FATCA).
+Just when many had become familiar with FBAR (Foreign Bank Account Reporting) returns, FATCA introduced new, and largely parallel, reporting requirements.
+FATCA carries its own set of (significant) penalties and is filed with the tax return rather than separately.

 - a resident alien of the US for any part of the tax year

 - a non-resident alien who makes an election to be treated as a resident alien